 - Clean all plants, fish, mussels, and mud off of your boat

 - Drain all water from ballast tanks, bilge, live wells, motor, and all other water storing methods

 - Dry your boat and equipment for 7 days in summer, 18 days spring and fall, 30 days in winter, 3 days winterized or freezing

 Our staff can professionally decontaminate your boat if you choose that route.
 Please call our office and set up an appointment ahead of time.
 This will speed up the process and allows you to get out on the water quicker.
 If gates are unattended please get a certification form from the Quagga mussel signs located at both the north and south entrance station.

 Park Fees: If no gate staff is on-duty at time of entry into park, then you must use a fee envelope to enter the park.
 Park fees are year round Detach and fill out the top portion of the envelope and leave it face up in your window dropping the envelope in the fee tube.
 Please remember to pay the park fee using the fee envelope system.

-Dogs: Dogs are allowed in all areas of the park but must remain on a 6ft leash.
+Dogs: Dogs are allowed in all areas of the park except in our cabins and glamping trailers and must remain on a 6ft leash.
 Please clean up after your pets.

 Boating Safety: All children under the age of 13 must have a properly fitting coast guard approved life jacket on and fastened while in the boat on the water.
 Visit http://stateparks.utah.gov/resources/boating/ for further safety requirements regarding boating safety and for a list of required safety equipment.